calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 Portland, Oregon, and Los Angeles, California being put into the same category is one of the more egregious examples of this issue.

-I plan to change the summer zone system to X, A1, A2, B1, B2, C1, C2, D1, D2, and Y.
+I plan to change the summer zone system to X, A1, A2, B1, B2, C1, C2, and Y.

-They would be called Wasteland, Very Hot, Hot, Very Warm, Warm, Warm Mild, Cool Mild, Cool, Very Cool, Cold, Very Cold, and Frigid Summer.
+They would be called Wasteland, Very Hot, Hot, Warm, Mild, Cold, Very Cold, and Frigid Summer.

 After all, summers at the lower end of a zone such as Hot Summer (zone A) are relatively mild and summers at the higher end are quite dreadful.